Impact

 Risk and Exploitability

-The CVSS score of 8.1 categorizes this flaw as high severity.
-Although current evidence indicates a low exploitation likelihood, the attack does not require privileged local access; an attacker can trigger it by sending a crafted HTTP request to a public endpoint that forwards the filename to the include/require call.
-The impact can range from information disclosure to full command execution if the server permits executing PHP from the included file.
+With a CVSS score of 8.1, this flaw is rated high severity.
+The EPSS score of < 1% indicates a very low likelihood of exploitation, and it is not listed in CISA’s KEV catalog.
+Nonetheless, the vulnerability does not require privileged local access; an attacker can trigger it by sending a crafted HTTP request to a public endpoint that forwards the filename to the include/require call.
+The impact can range from information disclosure to full command execution if PHP files are included and executed.

 OpenCVE Enrichment